RetGal/Dayon/README.md

 ## Trivia

-Dayon! means "come in!" in Visayas - a local Philippine dialect.
+Dayon! means "Come in!" in Visayas - a local Philippine dialect.